SiliconLabs/Gecko_SDK_discontinued/README.md

 Gecko SDK
 =========

-The Gecko SDK Github repository has been discontinued.
-Download [Simplicity Studio](http://www.silabs.com/simplicity) and use the **Update Software** button in the **Launcher** view to access the latest and previous SDK versions.
+This Gecko SDK Github repository has been discontinued.
+Updated versions of the SDK can be found here: https://github.com/SiliconLabs/gecko_sdk.
+Alternatively, download [Simplicity Studio](http://www.silabs.com/simplicity) and use the **Update Software** button in the **Launcher** view to access the latest and previous SDK versions.

 Documentation
 -------------